Triband (flag): History

-The first association of the tricolour with republicanism is the orange-white-blue design of the Prince's Flag (Prinsenvlag, precursor of the flags of the Netherlands), first depicted 1575 and used by William I of Orange-Nassau in the Eighty Years' War, establishing the independence of the Dutch Republic from the Spanish Empire.
+The first association of the tricolour with republicanism is the orange-white-blue design of the Prince's Flag (Prinsenvlag, precursor of the flags of the Netherlands), first depicted in 1575 and used by William I of Orange-Nassau in the Eighty Years' War, establishing the independence of the Dutch Republic from the Spanish Empire.
 Its red-white-blue successor is the oldest tricolour flag still in use.
 The flag of the Netherlands inspired both the French and Russian flags, which in turn further inspired many tricolour flags in other countries.

 Though not the first tricolour flag, one of the most famous, known as Le Tricolore, is the blue, white and red (whence also called Le Bleu-Blanc-Rouge) flag of France adopted in 1790 during the French Revolution.
 Based on a 1789 design of the Cockade of France, it was easy to construct and also stood in a visual opposition to complicated royal banners of the Ancien Regime.

 With the formation of French client republics after 1795, the revolutionary tricolour was exported and adopted more widely in Europe, by the Republic of Alba 1796 (red-blue-yellow), Cisalpine Republic 1797 (Transpadane Republic, green-white-red), Cisrhenian Republic 1797 (green-white-red), Anconine Republic 1797 (blue-yellow-red), Roman Republic 1798 (black-white-red), Helvetic Republic 1798 (green-red-yellow; canton of Neuchatel 1848), Parthenopean Republic 1799 (blue-yellow-red), and Principality of Lucca and Piombino 1805 (blue-white-red).
 Thus providing the format for many of modern Europe's national flags, from the flag of Italy, to the flags of Germany, Ireland, Belgium, Romania, Bulgaria, Moldova, and others around the world such as the flags of India, Cameroon, Chad, Ivory Coast, Gabon, Guinea, Mali, and Nigeria.

-The green-white-red tricolour remained a symbol of republicanism throughout the 19th century and was adopted as national flag by a number of states following the Revolutions of 1848.
+The green-white-red tricolour remained a symbol of republicanism throughout the 19th century and was adopted as a national flag by a number of states following the Revolutions of 1848.
 It was also adopted by the Kingdom of Sardinia (inherited by the Kingdom of Italy 1861).

 The flag of Germany (black-red-gold) originates from the uniform colours of the Lützow Free Corps during the Napoleonic Wars, which contained volunteers from many German states and became famous through propaganda.
 Prominent veterans and later students became the core of the republican movement of early 1800s which adopted the colours.
 At the time the flag was known as Dreifarb, a German calque of Tricolore.
 It was a symbol of opposition against the German Kleinstaaterei and the desire for German Unification.
 It was at first illegal in the German Confederation, but was adopted as the national flag at the Frankfurt Parliament of 1848/9.
 The flag of Belgium was introduced in a similar context, in 1831, its colours taken from the flag used in the Brabant Revolution of 1789.
 The first national flag of the New World inspired by this symbolism was the flag of Mexico, adopted when the First Mexican Empire gained independence from Spain in 1821.